1. Risk Management Education for Maine Aquaculture Producers Through Strategic Business Planning

 Award Amount: $30,000

-This project will develop and deliver educational resources to 1100 beginning farmers to provide them with tools to decide if/how to enter the hemp market.
-At least 350 farmers will increase their knowledge on the risks and benefits associated with hemp.
-Sixty farmers will implement a strategy for minimizing at least one of the five USDA risk management areas – production, marketing, legal, financial, and human risk and 30 will decide to enter the hemp market.
-The 2018 Farm Bill permitted hemp as an agricultural crop, and beginning farmers attracted by the potential opportunities are rushing towards this emerging market.
+At least 78 farmers increased their knowledge on the risks/benefits of hemp.
+Thirty farmers implemented a strategy for minimizing at least one of five USDA risk management areas and an estimated 20 used this information to decide to enter or not enter the hemp market.
+Since the 2018 Farm Bill legalized hemp, beginning farmers attracted by the potential opportunities rushed towards this emerging market.

 4. Reducing Risk and Improving Resiliency for New England Women Livestock Producers in Sustainable Agriculture